oliverw/miningcore/README.md

 Refer to [this file](https://github.com/coinfoundry/miningcore/blob/master/src/Miningcore/coins.json) for a complete list.

-#### Ethereum

-Miningcore implements the [Ethereum stratum mining protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) authored by NiceHash.
-This protocol is implemented by all major Ethereum miners.

-- Claymore Miner must be configured to communicate using this protocol by supplying the <code>-esm 3</code> command line option
-- Genoil's ethminer must be configured to communicate using this protocol by supplying the <code>-SP 2</code> command line option

 #### ZCash

 - Pools needs to be configured with both a t-addr and z-addr (new configuration property "z-address" of the pool configuration element)